 There are different interpretations of all these laws and commandments for New Testament Christian believers, which we’ll address in the next section.

 Turning to the detail of this particular commandment in the original Ten Commandments, this includes:

-• The only one with ‘remember’ in it, therefore, implying that it can not only be forgotten but to remember back to when it was formed at creation (others emphasise this recollecting back to creation and the rest before sin and so to now keep Holy to receive God’s blessing back for just the Jews at this time.
+* The only one with ‘remember’ in it, therefore, implying that it can not only be forgotten but to remember back to when it was formed at creation (others emphasise this recollecting back to creation, and the rest before sin)

-I've therefore placed a stop-off point on the Sabbath Camper display where the Israelites camped at the base of the mountain, and they received God's commandments for their journey with Him, almost like a map or sat nav being given (a brown shaped mountain, and two-sided tablet of commandments).
+I've therefore placed a stop-off point on the Sabbath Camper display where the Israelites camped at the base of the mountain.
+This is where they received God's commandments for their journey with Him, almost like a map or sat nav being provided (a brown-shaped mountain, and a two-sided tablet of commandments).